Riots Take Place In Center Of Athens During General Strike Demonstration - UrduPoint

 Riots Take Place In Center Of Athens During General Strike Demonstration

-A nationwide strike is being held in several major cities in Greece on Wednesday amid rising energy and food prices, and low wages.
-The protesters demand to put an end to price increases and raise wages.
+A nationwide strike is being held in several major cities in Greece amid rising energy and food prices, and low wages.
+The protesters demand a curb on inflation and a pay hike.

 Anarchists then continued their illegal activities by beating curbs and marble slabs on the square with hammers, pelting the police with shards, and setting fire to several garbage cans.